Rattan Clean & care guide

-Understanding rattan furniture
+How to clean rattan furniture

 How long does rattan furniture last?

 All rattan is weather resistant and relatively easy to clean and maintain, but as with any well-made furniture, a little TLC goes a long way.
-Here are a few wicker furniture care tips which will help your furniture look its best throughout its long life:
+Here are a few wicker furniture care tips which will help your furniture look its best throughout its long life.

 The most effective way to keep your garden furniture looking beautiful is to cover it, both during the winter months and whenever rain is expected.
 These covers are readily available from many different manufacturers and can fit almost any piece of outdoor furniture.
 The best garden furniture covers are made of polyester with a PVC backing and water-taped seams.
 As this type is both showerproof and breathable, they are ideal for furniture made of rattan and other natural materials.

 Most outdoor rattan furniture cushions are 'showerproof', not 'waterproof'.
 This means that if they are allowed to become sodden, they can become mouldy or discoloured if left out for long, especially in cold weather.

 Avoid direct exposure to the sun

-The second key to garden furniture protection is minimising its exposure to the sun's harmful UV radiation.
+The second key to garden furniture protection is minimizing its exposure to the sun's harmful UV radiation.
 The same energy which can give you a sunburn can bleach or even weaken the material of your garden furniture.
 This is especially true for synthetic, plastic-based materials but holds true even for natural rattan.

 There will inevitably be one part of your garden, patio or outdoor space that receives more sun or weather than other areas.
 These factors contribute to some pieces of your furniture getting more wear than others.
 Simply rotating your chair positions, like the tyres on your car, can help them wear evenly and extend the life of the set.

 Clean up spills immediately

 You're probably wondering how Rattan garden furniture lasts so long.
-Well, if you clean your rattan furniture regularly, you can expect it to last for up to 20 years.
-If any liquid spills onto the piece, clean it immediately with a damp cloth.
+Well, if you clean your rattan furniture regularly, you can expect it to last for upto 20 years.
+If any liquid spills on to the piece, clean it immediately with a damp cloth.
 Nothing more should be needed, and there should not normally be any permanent stain.

 Protecting furniture feet

 When people think about how to preserve wicker furniture, they often over look the pieces'feet.
 Depending on the design, these might be plastic, wood, rattan, or even waterproof powder-coated steel.
 Make sure the feet are not dragged across concrete or pavers when you move the furniture and keep them as clean as the rest of the piece.
 You shouldn't need to do much more than that.

-8. Use Cushions or pillows
+Use cushions or pillows

 Another aspect of rattan furniture care that is often overlooked is the use of cushions.
 Cushions are not fitted purely for the user's comfort, but also to extend the life of the chair.
 Wallets, cell phones, keys, pens or other objects carried in the pocket can press sharp angles into the woven surface and damage it.
 Cushions spread the pressure out evenly, and place much less stress on the material.
-Our outdoor cushions are also showerproof.
+Our outdoor cushions are also shower proof.
 So, if it does start raining, you don't need to panic, although we do recommend bringing them inside, so they stay protected.

 Repairing or restoring rattan furniture